galejo09/massspec/README.md

 Note that this module was initially developed for cryo femtosecond mass spectrometry in the Atomically Resolved Dynamics Department at the Max Planck Institute for the Structure and Dynamics of Matter.
-However most functions within the module should be compatible with data acquired by other methods and/or systems.
+However, most functions within the module should be compatible with data acquired by other methods and/or systems.

 ## Installation